Moderate Risk of Severe Storms!

 The Storm Prediction Center has upgraded the severe weather risk in the Southern Great Lakes.
 We now have a rare Moderate Risk Area (in red) for areas east of a line from Sturgis to Greenville to Oscoda.
+At this link – it seems to show that the last moderate risk for Lansing was Nov.
+17, 2013.
+That was an incredible day for severe weather with 106 tornado reports and 598 total severe weather reports.
+Hardest hit that day were Lower Michigan, Illinois, Indiana and Ohio.
 The Enhanced Risk Area (in orange) has been moved west to the lakeshore at Holland.
 SPC says:

 "Widespread severe thunderstorms are expected across portions of the Ohio Valley and lower Michigan region.
 Severe, damaging wind gusts are the main threat, though a few tornadoes and some hail threat are also possible...strongest 500mb flow rotates through the base of the trough into the downstream position over central IL by 18z, then southern lower MI by 11/00z (8pm)...modest boundary-layer heating ahead of the front, especially across IN into southern lower MI by 18z (2 pm)...widespread severe, damaging winds are expected, especially with line segments.
 Some tornado threat also will exist with supercell structures."